-In provinces with sufficient levels of reporting (Eastern Cape, Free State, Gauteng, KwaZulu-Natal, Limpopo, North-West, and Western Cape), respiratory hospital admissions in all ages combined increased throughout the lockdown period and reducing in recent weeks.
+In provinces with sufficient levels of reporting (Eastern Cape, Free State, Gauteng, KwaZulu-Natal, Limpopo, North-West, and Western Cape), respiratory hospital admissions in all ages combined increased throughout the lockdown period and reducing subsequently, in recent weeks respiratory admissions have increased in Western Cape and Eastern Cape with some reductions in the last reporting week, likely related to delays in reporting.
 Since the initiation of lockdown measures in late March, respiratory hospitalizations in young children (<5 years) have been substantially below those expected in the absence of COVID-19, likely due to diminished transmission of RSV, influenza, and other seasonal viruses.
-In contrast, admissions in older children (5-19 years) have gradually increased with the easing of lockdown measures, suggesting greater susceptibility to SARS-CoV-2 infection compared to younger children.
-Respiratory admissions for adult age groups (20-49 years, ≥50 years) have increased during the lockdown period and reached numbers several times higher than those observed in past influenza seasons during Alert Level 3.
+In recent weeks respiratory hospitalisations in children aged <5 years increased, likely related to increasing circulation of RSV.
+Admissions in older children (5-19 years) have gradually increased with the easing of lockdown measures, possibly suggesting greater susceptibility to SARS-CoV-2 infection compared to younger children, recent increases may reflect increasing circulation of other respiratory viruses.
+Respiratory admissions for adult age groups (20-49 years, ≥50 years) increased during the lockdown period and reached numbers several times higher than those observed in past influenza seasons during Alert Level 3, now reduced but remaining at levels above those observed prior to the lockdown.
 The risk of hospitalization for ICD coded COVID-19 increases with age, with older adults at the greatest risk for developing severe COVID-19 disease.